pololu/pololu-usb-avr-programmer-v2/README.md

 ## Version history

+* 1.0.2 (2016 May 05): Fixed a problem with the Mac OS X release that prevented it from finding libusbp at run-time.
 * 1.0.1 (2016 Mar 20):
     * Fixed the Windows installer so that it sends the appropriate message to notify other applications that the PATH has changed.